-CM Search and Replace (CMSR) - Use Case - How to Replace Content On the Fly
+Search and Replace Plugin (CMSR) - Use Case - How to Replace Content On the Fly

 Use Case - How to Replace Content On the Fly

-- CM Search and Replace Pro - This document uses version 1.4.2.
+- Search and Replace plugin - This document uses version 1.4.2.

-CM Search and Replace allows you to easily replace text in all types of posts and pages, including theme and plugins generated content.
+The Search and Replace plugin allows you to easily replace text in all types of posts and pages, including theme and plugins generated content.

 Note that the content will only change to the visitor.
 The change will not be applied to your database.